WillyGauvin/WillyGauvin.github.io/_pages/Games/Sokkoban.md

 I created a Virtual Controller class that allows easy control setup for future projects.

-I brought life to the engine by creating an sprite animator to allow for more interesting graphics.
+I brought life to the engine by creating a sprite animator to allow for more interesting graphics.

 {% include gallery id = "Contributions" caption= "This is a sample gallery with **Markdown support**." %}